-Use the box by the "Search" button to find groups with a specific word.
-Double click on any groups you want to add to your list and click 'OK'.
+Use the box by the "Search" button to find categories with a specific word.
+Double click on any group that you want to add to your list and click 'OK'.

 Think of this as bookmarking it for later.

-You can now double click on a newsgroup, and Newsbin will start downloading the list of messages.
+You can now double click on a newsgroup, and Newsbin Pro will start downloading the list of messages automatically.
 It will then show you the progress as it downloads.

-When it finishes downloading the list of messages, they will be shown in the top window and the newsgroup is ready to browse.
+When Newsbin finishes downloading the list of messages, they will be shown in the top window and are ready for browsing.